jake-simons/Electrical-engineering/project-02-radar-temp/theory/radar-principles.md

 • No medium is required (waves travel through vacuum)
 • Energy propagates at the speed of light

+Without these four fundamental laws, the conversion of high-voltage DC power into oscillating electromagnetic energy within the magnetron would not be possible, and radar systems could not function.

 ---

 ## 2. Electromagnetic Wave Propagation